Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 Filter configuration is untyped.
-That means that Kong cannot validate a filter configuration ahead of time, e.g. when you create a filter chain instance using the Admin API.
+That means that Kong cannot validate a filter configuration ahead of time, e.g. when you create a Filter Chain instance using the Admin API.
 This is not so much a limitation of Kong's implementation as it is a limitation of the Proxy-Wasm specification itself.